 His daughter was then informed that comments were being deleted, and thus stifling the education she wanted her father to receive.
 Bryce then claimed to his daughter that the deleted comments were 'personal attacks'.

 Here are some screenshots of some of the comments which were deleted, which according to Bryce/Infinity were 'personal attacks', but which in reality were perfectly polite posts.

 Even the post alerting his daughter to the fact that comments were being removed was deleted.
 One wonders about the morals of a magazine editor who would mislead his own family, and how he will explain to his daughter how a comment she directly read, replied to, and answered was also deleted.

 Interestingly, many comments in support of Bryce/Infinity were NOT deleted, regardless of how abusive they were, although the following vile example was thankfully deleted (but only after a delay of several days, rather than the hours it took to delete the opposing views/comments).

-Due to the above, TUW would like to assure its rightly-concerned readers that the key tenets of ‘The Prisoner' series - that all individuals within society have equal value, and that freedom of speech and right to reply to objectionable diktats are basic rights - and that the work/copyright of others should be respected - are respected by this website and that TUW and its owner Rick Davy will not be purchasing, promoting or contributing to the magazine in future.
+Due to all of the above, TUW would like to assure its rightly-concerned readers that the key tenets of ‘The Prisoner' series - that all individuals within society have equal value, and that freedom of speech and right to reply to objectionable diktats are basic rights - and that the work/copyright of others should be respected - are respected by this website and that TUW and its owner Rick Davy will not be purchasing, promoting or contributing to the magazine in future.
 The Unmutual Website feels that the beliefs espoused by Infinity and its editor do not align with the ethos of the website, 'The Prisoner', or the website's partners.

-A social media meme has been created by one person who took part in the conversation (and had his comments deleted) for anyone wishing to join any 'boycott' of the magazine and post this whenever they see the magazine being mentioned.
+A social media meme has been created by one person who took part in the conversation (and had his comments deleted) for anyone wishing to join the 'boycott' of the magazine and post this whenever they see the magazine being mentioned.